pyrotechnist/French-learning-node/Note.md

 Mon pantalon est étroit

-C' est  du  temps  perdu .     it is wasted time
+C' est  du  temps  perdu .     it is wasted time  / It is lost time.

 ## Household ##
 couvert   cutlery